philwhln/deriv8-no-deps/README.md

 * [What is the derivative of the Softmax Function?](https://www.youtube.com/watch?v=09c7bkxpv9I)
 * [Back propagation through Cross Entropy and Softmax](https://www.youtube.com/watch?v=znqbtL0fRA0)

+### ValueError: math domain error

+`ValueError: math domain error` and I are now good friends.
+I've hit this a bunch of times during development, mostly due to passing zero to `log`.
+This is usually indicative of another issue and as I squashed issues, these errors went away.

 ## Credits

 These two courses were probably the most helpful...